ethereum/go-ethereum/docs/_getting-started/index.md

    --data '{"jsonrpc":"2.0", "method":"eth_getBalance", "params":["<ADDRESS_1>","latest"], "id":1}'
 ```

-Getting the balance of an account does not require a signed transaction, so Clef does not ask for approval, and Geth returns the value.
+Getting the balance of an account does not require a signed transaction, so Geth returns the value without invoking
+Clef.
 Note that the value returned is in hexadecimal and WEI.
 To get the ETH value, convert to decimal and divide by 10^18.

 ### Send ETH to accounts